Swizec/react-d3-workshop/src/pages/2-your-first-component.md

 3. You fill in the blanks
 4. Swizec shows you how to fill in the blanks

-You can see the finished app [on Github](https://github.com/Swizec/react-workshop-example-day-1).
+You can see the finished app [on mortysmindblowers.fun](http://mortysmindblowers.fun).

 # Two flavors of components

 React components come in two flavors:

 - class components
-- functional stateless
+- functional stateless components

 A title component might look like this 👇